 HIV testing can help women feel empowered to take control of their health.
 Recently, Ontarians have more options for how they can test, including HIV Self-Testing.

 Testing for HIV and other sexually transmitted and blood borne infections (STBBIs) is an important step, empowering women to connect with treatment and care, take control over their health, and prevent further transmissions.
 If you test negative, you can learn more about HIV preventing, including HIV pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).

 What to Know Before Testing

 Before getting an HIV test, it is important to understand the different types of tests available, the possibility of a positive test result, and HIV treatment options.
-In Ontario, there are four types of tests available:
+In Ontario, there are five types of tests available: